ericandrewlewis/https-http2-and-wordpress/about-https.md

 * User privacy.
 Passive attackers listening to a user's web browsing activity can build up a portrait of what a user is doing on the internet.
 Only with ubiquitous secure web browsing can we avoid this.

-## What is HTTPS not?

-HTTPS provides security of **authenticity**, **privacy** and **integrity**, mainly dealing with securing communication between a client and a server.
-It **does not** make your web server immune to other types of vulnerabilities, such as brute force cracking into a user account protected part of a website.

 ## How does HTTPS work?